ankandrew/fast-plate-ocr/README.md

 pip install fast_plate_ocr[train]
 ```

-##### Train Model
+#### Train Model

 To train the model you will need:

 1. A configuration used for the OCR model.
-Depending on your use case, you might have more plate slots or diffent
+Depending on your use case, you might have more plate slots or different set
-   characters.
+   of characters.
 Take a look at the config for Argentinian license plate as an example:
     ```yaml
     # Config example for Argentinian License Plates
     # The old license plates contain 6 slots/characters (i.e. JUH697)